AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Dynamic programming

 #### Dynamic Programming:
-- Solved  on leetcode with tc of O(n) and sc of O(n) Beats % in runtime and % in Memory with JavaScript
+- Solved Longest Unequal Adjacent Groups Subsequence I on leetcode with tc of O(n) and sc of O(n) Beats % in runtime and % in Memory with JavaScript